dan-smt/css-fade/packages/core/README.md

 # css-fade
-Css mask based fade effects for html elements in css made convenient, in TailwindCSS, UnoCSS, and CSS.
+css-fade fades out one or multiple sides of html elements it's applied to, including all nested elements; using the css mask property.

-css-fade fades out any part of html elements it's applied to, including all children using the css mask property.
+Works in TailwindCSS, UnoCSS, and vanilla CSS.

 <br>